 What's so special about HEY?

 HEY’s visual design and quirky feature set are unique to HEY.
-First, the HEY email service is a remote island where it does not play nice with any other service (no integrations, even with its sister app, Basecamp), open email standards (IMAP and SMTP) are non-existent in the HEY world.
+First, the HEY email service is a remote island where it does not play nice with any other service (no integrations, even with its sister app, Basecamp), open email standards (IMAP and SMTP, therefore no third party client support) are non-existent in the HEY world.
 HEY is at its best when used solo and by design, there is no other way to use HEY other than the HEY way.

 The following exclusive to HEY features are most interesting to me: